MicrosoftDocs/cpp-docs/docs/mfc/reference/crebarctrl-class.md

  A pointer to a [CToolTipCtrl](../../mfc/reference/ctooltipctrl-class.md) object.

 ### Remarks
- Note that the MFC implementation of `GetToolTips` returns a pointer to a `CToolTipCtrl`, rather than an `HWND`.
+ Note that the MFC implementation of `GetToolTips` returns a pointer to a `CToolTipCtrl`, rather than an HWND.

 ##  <a name="hittest"></a>  CReBarCtrl::HitTest
  Implements the behavior of the Win32 message [RB_HITTEST](http://msdn.microsoft.com/library/windows/desktop/bb774494), as described in the Windows SDK.